Skyscanner/eslint-plugin-rules/README.md

 #### Rule options

-This rule extends the functionality of the upstream rule with new fuctionality.
-This is exposed via a new property witin the `forbid` object, `allowedForRegex`.
+This rule extends the functionality of the upstream rule with a new property within the `forbid` config object, `allowedForRegex`.

 Full api docs for upsteam see: [forbid-component-props](https://github.com/jsx-eslint/eslint-plugin-react/blob/master/docs/rules/forbid-component-props.md).